openshift/enhancements/guidelines/enhancement_template.md

 superseded-by:
   - "/enhancements/our-past-effort.md"
 ---

-Start by filling out this header template with metadata for this enhancement.

-* Enhancements should be related to work to be implemented in the near future.

-* Enhancements should have agreement from all stakeholders prior to merging.

-* `reviewers`: This can be anyone that has an interest in this work or the expertise to provide a useful input/assessment.
-At a minimum it should include the lead for any team that will need to do work for this EP, or whose team will own/support the resulting implementation.
-Please indicate what aspect of the EP you expect them to be concerned with so they do not always need to review the entire EP in depth.

-* `approvers`: All enhancements must be approved, but the appropriate people to approve a given enhancement depends on its scope.
-If an enhancement is limited in scope to a given team or component, then a peer or lead on that team or pillar is an appropriate approver.
-If an enhancement captures something more broad in scope, then a member of the OpenShift staff engineers team or someone they delegate would be appropriate.
-Examples would be something that changes the definition of OpenShift in some way, adds a new required dependency, or changes the way customers are supported.
-Use your best judgement to determine the level of approval needed.
-If you’re not sure, just leave it blank and ask for input during review.

-# Neat Enhancement Idea

-This is the title of the enhancement.
-Keep it simple and descriptive.
-A good title can help communicate what the enhancement is and should be considered as part of any review.

-The YAML `title` should be lowercased and spaces/punctuation should be replaced with `-`.

 To get started with this template:
 1. **Pick a domain.** Find the appropriate domain to discuss your enhancement.